shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-SettingLocalEnvironment.md

   }
 ```

-Now to see the changes you saved, you don't need to do `shoutem push` anymore, you can just reload the app:
+Save the changes.
+Now you don't need to do `shoutem push` anymore since you linked this extension to your local environment.
+You can just reload the app:

 - On simulator:
   - iOS: press `Command ⌘` + `R`